SevenShepherd/SevenShepherd.github.io/_posts/2023-01-29-24-reasons-esv-net-nlt.markdown

 Scholarship has proven that **no cardinal doctrine is affected** by any viable variant.
 Regardless of what text is used, **Jesus is affirmed as God in the flesh, as rising from the dead bodily, as ascending to heaven and as coming again some day.**

 > "**99.8% of textual variants affect nothing**, most are spelling differences. there's different ways to spell John, there's different ways to spell Mary, they're not going to affect anything, but **the one-fifth of 1% that do affect things are the ones that scholars talk about**.
-The bottom line is it does not matter in some respects which New Testament you use because **no essential doctrine is jeopardized** by any of these textual variants" &mdash; [Dr. Daniel B. Wallace, Senior Research Professor of New Testament Studies (Dallas, Ph.D.)](https://youtu.be/NikVdhp0YFs)
+The bottom line is it does not matter in some respects which New Testament you use because **no essential doctrine is jeopardized** by any of these textual variants" &mdash; [Dr. Daniel B. Wallace, Senior Research Professor of New Testament Studies (Ph.D., Dallas Theological Seminary)](https://youtu.be/NikVdhp0YFs)

+<span style="font-style:Italic;font-size:24px;">The Worlds Most Flawless Formal Equivalent Bible Version Is The ESV, And It Achieved This Near Perfection By Using NET Full Translators' Notes During It's Creation</span>

+[**NET Full Translators' Notes**](https://amzn.to/3WLAgbr) are decidedly more formal and literal than any one Bible version on its own.
+This is the worlds best optimal equivalent Bible, and best for textual critics and translators.
+The [**ESV Study Bible**](https://amzn.to/3WsN0Uw) is the product of this and the Bible I recommend the most for those who want to study the Bible itself.

+> “**The extensive and reliable notes in the NET Bible were a wonderful help to our translation team as we worked to prepare the English Standard Version.**” &mdash; Dr. Wayne Grudem, Harvard & Cambridge educated Research Professor and member of the Translation Oversight Committee of the ESV

+I should also include the fact that the [**New Living Translation (NLT)**](https://amzn.to/3CcB5Cu) has survived every litmus test I could throw at it, and so I consider it to be the very best dynamic equivalent version of the Bible available.
+If you don't care about textual criticism and just want to read the Bible, this is your Bible.

 <script>
     var refTagger = {